The question of why women travel alone more than men comes up again and again.

 Individualism – A Greater Force for Women to Travel Solo?

 Individualism has stuck around since then.
-There are currently more single than married people in North America and the “proportions of single-person households (e.g. 31 percent in the UK, 24% in California) are wholly unprecedented historically.
-Source
+There are even discussions of hyper-individualism.
+There are currently more single than married people in North America and the “proportions of single-person households (e.g. 29% percent in the US, 28% in Canada, 31% in the UK) are wholly unprecedented historically.

 Perhaps